wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-nodejs-chat-app-socketio.md

 ## Troubleshooting

-###Connection limits
+### Connection limits

 Azure Web Apps is available in multiple SKUs, which determine the resources available to your site.
 This includes the number of allowed WebSocket connections.
-For more information, see the [Web Apps Pricing page][pricing].
+For more information, see the [Web Apps Pricing page].

-###Messages aren't being sent using WebSockets
+### Messages aren't being sent using WebSockets

 If client browsers keep falling back to long polling instead of using WebSockets, it may be because of one of the following.